scala-graph/scala-graph/README.md

 ###### Branches:

-**1.x** started in 2011 and was evolved by paying high attention to version compatibility to allow little migration effort.
+**1.x** started in 2011 and has evolved by paying high attention to version compatibility to allow little migration effort.

 **2.x** started in 2019 to make some significant improvements that also need new, simplified signatures.
 Added features include